FBR to seek details of those depositing over Rs10m in account

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The profit on debt and particulars of account holders who have withdrawn Rs1 million or above in a month will also be shared with the FBR on prescribed forms.
-The government has brought amendments to Finance Act 2020 with the approval of Parliament on eve of budget for 2020-21.
+The government has brought amendments to the Finance Act 2020 with the approval of parliament on eve of budget for 2020-21.

 The FBR has notified SRO 686(I) 2020 to issue draft amendments to the Income Tax Rules, 2002 to obtain information of account holders from the banks.